Extension - Player Class

 This code is different, so lets investigate it:

-• def check_item_in(self, item_name): → defines the function and expects the item name (a string) to be provided.
+• def check_item_in(self, item_name): sets up the function and expects you to give it the item’s name as a string.

-• for item in self.backpack: → iterate through each item object stored in self.backpack
+• for item in self.backpack: goes through every item object in the backpack.

-In main.py change the fight command code to the same as below.
-Take note of the highlighted lines.
+In main.py, change the fight command so it matches the code shown below.
+Pay attention to the highlighted lines.

 81 # fight